Sylvanus Olympio: Early life and business career

 His early education was at the German Catholic school in Lomé, which his uncle Octaviano had built for the Society for the Divine Word.
 Following that, he began study at the London School of Economics, where he studied economics under Harold Laski.
 Upon graduation, he worked for Unilever first in Nigeria and then in the Gold Coast.
 By 1929, he was located to be the head of Unilever operations in Togoland.

 In 1938, he remained in Lomé, but was promoted to become the general manager of the United Africa Company's, then part of Unilever, operations throughout Africa.
+During this time he married Dina Grunitzky, a woman of mixed Ghanaian and German Polish heritage.
+She was born in Keta (Ghana) as a member of the Amegashie royal family.
+They had five children together: Bonito, Rosita, Gilchrist, Sylvana and Elpidio.

 During World War II, the colony came under the control of the Vichy France government which treated the Olympio family with general suspicion because of their ties to the British.
 Olympio was arrested in 1942 and held under constant surveillance in the remote city of Djougou in French Dahomey.
 The imprisonment would permanently change his view toward the French and he would become active in pushing for independence of Togo at the end of the war.